rainersu/color/README.md

 # color
-Just a JavaScript library for all kinds of color manipulations.
+Just a JavaScript library for all kinds of color manipulations, for use both in browsers and in node-based servers.

 Target Environments
 -------------------